astashov/liftosaur/src/docs/content/docs.md

 Now, let's put that variable in use.
 Scroll down to the "Sets" section.
 For simplicity, we'll only have 1 set of 5 reps for our exercise.
 The weight of it though will be controlled by the `weight` state variable we set above.
 You could see in the **Weight** field it's already entered `state.weight`.

 It should give you a hint that evaluation result will be `50lb`, which is the current value of `state.weight`.
 You can enter any expression there, using math operators.
-For example, in 5/3/1 workout variations, for weights there're often percentages of training max weight being used, so you could write it as `state.weight * 0.7`, for example.
+For example, in 5/3/1 workout variations, for weights they are often percentages of training max weight being used, so you could write it as `state.weight * 0.7`, for example.
 Or do something completely crazy like `(state.weight + 10lb) * 5 / 3.14` (no idea why would you need it, but it's totally possible).

 Now let's define the rules how we'll do progressions.
 Scroll to the section "Finish Day Script" at the bottom.
 Type there: